 The mission of the Center for Furniture Craftsmanship is to provide the best possible education for people who want to design and build functional, beautiful, and expressive work out of wood to the highest standard of craftsmanship.
 At the heart of the Center’s mission is the belief that design and craftsmanship are deeply meaningful expressions of the human spirit.
-They contribute to individual fulfillment and, by extension, to the advancement of society.
+They contribute to individual fulfillment and cultural transformation.

 Our programs are for novice, intermediate, and advanced woodworkers who seek an inspiring learning experience in a supportive environment.

 Executive Director Peter Korn founded the Center in 1993 to meet the educational needs of contemporary woodworkers.
 The Center began as a summer workshop program in a barn behind Korn's house, moved to its present location in 1996, and became a non-profit organization in 1999.

 In 2001, spurred by strong enrollment demand, the Board of Directors launched a successful $2.4 million capital campaign that significantly broadened the Center's base of support and permitted the school to double its student body.
 Through generous contributions from more than 400 alumni, foundations, corporations, and friends, the campaign allowed the Center to dramatically expand its curriculum and facilities and start a permanent endowment.
 In 2005, the school added a state-of-the-art woodturning studio.

 In 2012 the Center completed a campaign to raise $3 million in new endowment to fund scholarships, establish a visiting artist program, and improve faculty compensation.

 In 2013 the facilities expanded again with the new Whittington Woodturning Studio and the Mattina Proctor Finishing Studio.